 And then I realized: this should be standard.

-Every textile decorator should know how to close the visualization gap during consultations, not after.
+Every textile decorator should know how to close the visualization gap during curtain consultations — not after.

 And certainty is what clients are actually buying.